brianLiu0405/ssss/_sources/labs/lab6.rst

   Modify the linker script, and map the kernel space.

 .. note::
-  If there is a hard-coded address(e.g. IO address) in your kernel, you should also set it to the upper address space.
+  If there is hard-coded address(e.g. IO address) in your kernel, you should also set it to the upper address space.

 Finer Granularity Paging
 ------------------------